Thank you, Lorenzo, for sharing Speaker Hanshaw's practical advice. I completely agree with both points.

 - Engage policy makers outside the heat of an ongoing debate.

 This point focused on helping policy makers understand the work scientists and engineers do before it becomes outcome determinative in a political environment.
 Scientists and engineers should welcome policy makers to their laboratories.
 This is true not just for academic researchers, but also for corporate scientists.
-Companies benefit when they help policy makers understand the world before confronting a political question.
+Companies benefit when they help policy makers understand the world before confronting a political question. - Don't forget that policy makers always have to balance competing realities.

 Rarely ever do policy makers have the luxury of making a decision without considering long-term economic consequences or the short-term impacts on their community or their region when tough decisions must be made.
 Many times, even when scientific data suggests another option should be taken, policy makers must balance the technical realities with the short term and long term socioeconomic consequences of their decisions.